dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/docs/operations.md

 ### GET https://functionURL/api/users/toptotaltimesplayed/:count
 #### Description
 Gets the top users for all time in regards to the times they have played (this is equal to the number of times they have posted a new score).
 Users are sorted in descending order of their times played.
+Supports paging via the `skip` query string parameter, check [here](#paging) for details.
 #### Sample HTTP response
 ```javascript
 [